paszu/3DSRepo/Part-2-(Downgrading).md

 **If you are already on 9.2.0-20, skip to step 18.**

+1. **Right now is a good time to use a [save manager](https://github.com/meladroit/svdt/releases) to backup any saves you care about (just in case something goes wrong unexpectedly)**
 1. Copy and merge the `3ds` folder from the PlaiSysUpdater zip to root of your SD card
 2. Copy and merge the `3ds` folder from the EmuNAND9 zip to root of your SD card
 2. Delete any existing `updates` folder from your SD card if there is one